akshayakolay/Technology-Posts/README.md

 # Technology-Posts
-As a freelancer, here are a couple of my technology blog posts.
+My technology blog posts as a freelancer are listed below.